rahuldshetty/talion/docs/datatypes/list.md

 - Supports len() method to count the number of elements present in the list.
 - Supports push() method to insert new element in to the list.
 - Lists are mutable data type in talion, i.e elements pushed will update to the original object in memory.
+- Update list value by using assignment operator.

 - Example Usage:
     ```